orenmaor/elk/README.md

 - Agents wil ship their logs to SQS and the Logstash server cluster uses it as an input source.
 - An ElasticSearch/Kibana cluster layer (Amazon Linux) – All log messages are stored and indexed here.
 Viewable on an Angular.js interface on top of ElasticSearch to search, graph etc.
-- A LogStash cluster layer (Amazon Linux) – Takes the messages from the RabbitMQ fanout and puts them into ElasticSearch.
+- A LogStash cluster layer (Amazon Linux) – Takes the messages from the SQS fanout and puts them into ElasticSearch.

 ## EC2 Setup